Shades84/Homemeter-Rainassistant/README.md

 * Home Assistant Authentication Token.
 Instructions [here](https://www.home-assistant.io/docs/authentication/)
 * Refresh rate (higher refreshes more often, but might cause more cpu/network usage)
 * Icon color scheme and size
+* Icon highlight (this is the color the button shows when the state is 'on')
 * Text and background color options